-To be eligible for early enrollment priority, new, transfer, and returning students must complete assessment, orientation, and develop a Student Education Plan (SEP).
-All activities must be completed to qualify for priority registration even if a student is exempt for having earned a higher degree.
-Exempted students may review alternatives to assessment testing to meet requirements.
+To be eligible for early enrollment priority, new, transfer, and returning students must complete the online orientation with an Abbreviated Student Education Plan (SEP) All activities must be completed to qualify for priority registration even if a student is exempt for having earned a higher degree.